20th Century Home Entertainment: Other US agreements

 In the United States, the company also distributed products from Anchor Bay Entertainment, Relativity Media, EuropaCorp U.S.A. and Yari Film Group.

 CBS/Fox Video also once served as a distributor for television and film products released by BBC Video in the United States until these rights expired on June 30, 2000, and weren't renewed.
 On June 28, 2000, BBC Worldwide announced a new partnership with Warner Home Video for the United States and Canada that would begin effectively on July 1, 2000, excluding the release of Walking with Dinosaurs, which was instead transferred over from CBS/Fox to Warner Home Video on September 1, 2000.

 In 1998, after ending their deal with WEA Video, Artisan signed a deal with Fox to release Artisan's film library in the United States.
 After the Lionsgate purchase in December 2003, it was expanded to include Canada as well.
 The deal expired in July 2021, with Lionsgate signing a deal with Sony Pictures Home Entertainment to distribute Lionsgate's film library and future releases in the United States.

-In February 2006, British-American children's company HIT Entertainment signed a multi-year, multi-million dollar deal with Fox for the exclusive marketing, sales, and distribution rights of HIT's properties in North America beginning in August of that year.
+In February 2006, British-American children's company HIT Entertainment signed a multi-year, multi-million dollar deal with Fox for the exclusive North American marketing, sales, and distribution rights of its properties beginning in August of that year.
 The deal would significantly boost HIT's distribution to over 70,000 retail storefronts.
 The deal between the two companies occurred after HIT closed their standalone home video unit in North America.
 The distribution deal was not renewed and in February 2008, HIT signed a new home video deal with Lionsgate Home Entertainment.
-Despite the US deal with Fox, HIT continued to self-distribute its own DVDs in the UK (initially having Thomas & Friends titles released through 2 Entertain until 2008).